5243 Theatre, fashion, exhibit and other creative designers

 - window display designer

-- Theatre designers design and create settings, scenic environments, properties, costumes and lighting for theatre, film and video productions, operas and ballets.
+- Design and create settings, scenic environments, properties, costumes and lighting for theatre, film and video productions, operas and ballets.

-- Fashion designers design and create clothing and accessories for men, women and children.
+- Design and create clothing and accessories for men, women and children.

-- Exhibit designers plan and develop permanent and temporary or moveable exhibits and displays for museum exhibitions, trade shows, conventions, retail spaces and other exhibitions.
+- Plan and develop permanent and temporary or moveable exhibits and displays for museum exhibitions, trade shows, conventions, retail spaces and other exhibitions.